Celeste (singer): Early life and education

-Celeste told Annie Mac that while her friends asked for driving lessons as their 18th birthday gift, she asked for a Macbook laptop which she would later use to begin recording herself on GarageBand.
+Celeste told Annie Mac that while her friends asked for driving lessons as their 18th birthday gift, she asked for a MacBook laptop which she would later use to begin recording herself on GarageBand.
 Celeste published her first SoundCloud song, "Born Again" to the platform in July 2014.
 The song, which was produced by Tev'n, was described by Jim Carroll of The Irish Times as "a striking blast of soulful, seductive vocals backed by a ghostly electronic r'n'b groove."
 Throughout 2014, Celeste published more songs such as "DEVIL" and "What's Your Poison?", the latter of which is the only 2014 song that remains on her SoundCloud account.
 In November 2014, she compiled those three songs into a four-track self-titled EP to the platform.
 The EP which was described by Vice as a "combination of melancholic pop and glitchy electronic tracks."
 Celeste also started her BBC musical journey when she uploaded her song "North Circular" onto the BBC Music Introducing website in 2014, where it gained support from DJs on BBC Radio 1.
-She featured on British dance producer Tieks' 2014 debut single "Sing That Song" which reach No. 90 on the UK Singles Chart.
+She featured on British dance producer Tieks' 2014 debut single "Sing That Song" which reached No. 90 on the UK Singles Chart.
 She also featured on Swedish musician Avicii's song "Touch Me" in 2015, prior to making her solo mononymous debut.
 It was during this time that Celeste assisted electronic duo Real Lies as a vocalist while they toured with Foals in 2015.

-Celeste completed her GCE Advanced Levels in Music and Textiles in 2016 before working at the local Black Horse pub in Rottingdean.
+Celeste completed her GCE Advanced Levels in Music and Textiles in 2016 before working at the local pub in Rottingdean.